Congenital and Inherited Anomalies of the Musculoskeletal System in Cattle

 Limber leg is a hereditary condition of Jersey cattle, apparently controlled by a simple lethal autosomal recessive gene.
 Some affected calves are born dead.
 Living calves appear normal at birth but are unable to stand because of incompletely formed muscles, ligaments, tendons, and joints.
 The shoulder and hip joints can be rotated in any direction without apparent discomfort.
 Diagnosis is based on signs, necropsy findings, and identification of carrier animals.

 Perosomus elumbis is an occasionally found congenital anomaly of unknown etiology that is characterized by partial or complete agenesis of the lumbar, sacral, and coccygeal area and accompanied by posterior bimelic arthrogryposis characterized by ankylosis of joints with associated malformations of the musculature.
-Affected calves cannot use their hindlegs and must be destroyed.
+Affected calves cannot use their hindlegs and must be euthanized.
 The defect is suspected to be inherited.
 A reduced number of vertebrae has been reported rarely but also has been claimed to be a genetic defect.
 The condition has also been reported in sheep and pigs.

 There are several defects of the spinal column that include short spine lethal, atlanto-occipital fusion, kyphosis (dorsal arching of the back), lordosis (ventral), scoliosis (lateral), and torticollis (twisted).
 These defects may occur alone, in combination with, or associated with defects of other body systems, particularly of the CNS.